Diffraction Aided Wireless Positioning: Application to an O2I Scenario

 \begin{corollary} The electric field corresponding to each of the diffraction MPCs in our simplified building model is given by

 \end{corollary}

 \begin{IEEEproof} The required orthogonal vectors for the incident and diffracted electric field for the upper and lower edge diffraction MPCs are presented in Table \ref{Table_edge_coord_vectors_edges}.
-Note that $\hat{\bm{\phi}_x}^\prime=0$ and $\hat{\bm{\phi}_x}=0$ for both edges.
-Hence, the diffraction electric field for each edge can be obtained using Definition \ref{definition_electric_field_half_plane} and the vectors for each edge. \end{IEEEproof}
+Note that the x-component of the vector $\bm{\hat{\phi^{\prime}}}$, $\hat{\phi_x}^\prime=0$ and the x-component of the vector $\bm{\hat{\phi}}$, $\hat{\phi_x}=0$ for both edges.
+Hence, the diffraction electric field for each edge can be obtained using definition \ref{definition_electric_field_half_plane} and the vectors for each edge. \end{IEEEproof}